-Ill Student: Students will be given a medical-grade mask and will be escorted to the isolation area by designated staff.
+Ill Student: Students will be given a medical-grade mask and will be escorted to the nurse's office by designated staff.
 Students will be supervised until picked up by parent/guardian, emergency contact provided by parent/guardian, or released to another healthcare facility.
-Students will not be left unattended in the isolation area.
+Students will not be left unattended.